huntdatacenter/docs/docs/faq/compute.md

 ### How can I keep my jobs running when I disconnect?

-Yes.
 You can keep your terminal jobs and sessions running by using something called a terminal multiplexer.
 See our [terminal multiplexers guide](/working-in-your-lab/technical-tools/terminal-multiplexers/) to get started.
 Your jobs over [X2Go](/working-in-your-lab/technical-tools/x2go/#set-up-your-local-machine), such as Rstudio and Stata, should be kept alive between your logins by default.

 ### How can I profile the resources needed in my workflow?